Anyadike22/Optimizing-Latency-in-Machine-Learning-Apps___Strategies-for-Efficient-Model-Loading./README.md

-# Optimizations to Reduce Latency
+# Strategies for Optimizations to Reduce Latency

-Preload the Model on API Startup
+## Strategy 1: Preload the Model on API Startup
 Modify the script to load the model when the API starts instead of on every request.